chmathys-teaching-f22/data-science-course/README.md

 - By the date specified in the [exam plan](https://studerende.au.dk/en/studies/subject-portals/arts/exams/exam-timetables-faculty-of-arts/147102-cognitive-science), you submit your exam project.

-- You submit a GitHub repository containing your text and product via GitHub Classroom.
-Additionally, you submit the same items via the Digital Exam system.
+- Your submission consists of a GitHub repository containing your text and product.
+Additionally, you submit the the text in PDF format via the Digital Exam system.
+The PDF should contain a link to the GitHub repository.

 #### Formal requirements